jesskelsall/jessrising.com/content/photos/sunset-on-the-river-axe.md

 # Sunset on the River Axe

 - GPS: 50.70476111111111,-3.059625
-- Location: Seaton, England, UK
+- Location: Seaton, England, United Kingdom
 - Tags: landscape,sunset

 The mouth of the River Axe in [Seaton](https://en.wikipedia.org/wiki/Seaton,_Devon) near Exeter.
 A variety of small fishing boats sit motionless upon the glassy river surface that reflects pink and orange tones from the setting sun.